-Description: This course offers an in-depth explanation of Special Access Program (SAP) security management.
-The course focuses on student ability to determine enhanced security requirements, based on the threat and vulnerability of SAPs.
+Description: This course provides an in-depth explanation of Special Access Program (SAP) security management with a focus on the students' ability to define how security enhancements, based on the threat and vulnerability of SAPs, are determined.
 Students are given scenarios to practice adjusting security countermeasures throughout the SAP lifecycle in response to the changing threat.
-Students review, revise, or write security-related supporting documentation such as a treaty, physical security, and transportation plans.

 - Define the security requirements and responsibilities for the protection of DoD SAPs throughout the SAP lifecycle.